sonata-project/SonataAdminBundle/docs/reference/troubleshooting.rst

 In most cases you will get server response like *Error 400 Bad Request* OR *Error 414 Request-URI Too Long*.
 According to `a StackOverflow discussion <http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers>`_
 "safe" URL length is just around 2000 characters.
-You can fix this issue by adding a simple JQuery piece of code on your edit template :
+You can fix this issue by adding a simple JQuery piece of code on your edit template:

 .. code-block:: javascript